 Parameters

-Value Float

 Measurement unit meter

-Example +/- 1m

-+/- 0,01m
+Allowed Values Any desired value

-Tags Character attribute / Functional
+Tags Character attribute / Functional KPI

-KPI

 Table 32 Prediction Accuracy Table

 Many use cases have a strong demand for the capability of positioning (geo-localisation) devices.
 Different NSC may have different requirements in terms of accuracy, energy efficiency, indoor/outdoor support, and cost, etc. For some of the use cases, positioning techniques will have to work reliably under challenging conditions, e.g. deep indoors.